Why Alcohol Makes You Wake Up Sweating at Night

 - CWOB Team

-- 3 min read
+- 4 min read

-You don’t notice it when you’re drinking.
+You don’t notice it when you were throwing them back.

-Just your body… off.
+Just your body… way off.

 What’s Actually Happening in Your Body

-Here’s the breakdown:
+Here’s the scoop:

 1. Alcohol Drops Your Core Temperature—Then Rebounds